NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Scarhorn.md

     desc: "DC 34, attack +26; __2nd __  _[[Spells/Darkness|Darkness (At Will)]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (acid,arcane) Scarhorn breathes a spray of acid that deals 15d6 acid damage in an 80-foot line (DC 34 Reflex check save).
+    desc: "`pf2:2` (acid,arcane) Scarhorn breathes a spray of acid that deals 15d6 acid damage in an @Template[line|distance:80] (DC 34 Reflex check save).
 She can't use Breath Weapon again for 1d4 rounds."

   - name: "Corrupt Water"
-    desc: "`pf2:1` (arcane,concentrate) **Frequency** Once per day\n**Effect** The dragon permanently befouls 10 cubic feet of liquid within 90 feet.
-The liquid becomes undrinkable and unable to support water-breathing life.\nThis destroys liquid magic or alchemical items if they're of a lower level than the dragon (a creature can attempt a DC 31 Will check save to protect liquids in its possession).
+    desc: "`pf2:1` (arcane,concentrate) **Frequency** Once per day\n* * *\n\n**Effect** The dragon permanently befouls 10 cubic feet of liquid within 90 feet.
+The liquid becomes undrinkable and unable to support water-breathing life.\n\nThis destroys liquid magic or alchemical items if they're of a lower level than the dragon (a creature can attempt a DC 31 Will check save to protect liquids in its possession).
 This doesn't affect liquids in a creature's body."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  The dragon makes two claw Strikes and one horns Strike in any order."